Lega people

-The Lega people (or Warega) are a Bantu ethnic group of the Democratic Republic of the Congo.
+The Lega people (also spelled Rega; endonym: WaRega) are a Bantu ethnic group of the Democratic Republic of the Congo.

 In 1998 their population was about 250,000.

 Location

 By the 1970s Lega people were mostly living in the middle and upper Elila valley and the upper Ulindi River valley.

 These rivers both rise in the east of South Kivu and flow in a northwesterly direction through Maniema, joining the Lualaba downstream from Kindu.

 The upper Ulindi valley has a richly diverse fauna, including many monkey species, chimpanzees, leopards, buffaloes, elephants and antelopes.

 The valley is administratively divided into the Mwenga and Shabunda territories of South Kivu Province and the Pangi Territory of Maniema Province.

 The territory is covered by deep rain forest; in the east, rugged mountains rise to 6000 ft or more.

 The climate is hot and humid year round.
 Average temperature is 75 °F to 80 °F. Annual rainfall is 60 in to 80 in.

 The mountains hold areas of moist woodlands as well as montane forest and grasslands.
 To the north and west, the forest is denser and deeper.
 The south of the region is covered with a patchwork of forest savannah and woodland.
 The entire forest has long been inhabited by humans, who cleared land for cultivation, and then let it return to the wild.
 In some places, the forest has not grown back but has been replaced by grassland.
 The forest has abundant wildlife, plus many plants and trees that provide food and are used for other purposes.